cKlee/ecpo/ecpo-tmp.md

         ] ;
 		rdfs:isDefinedBy <> .

-## RunningChronology
+## CurrentChronology

-[ RunningChronology ]: #runningchronology
+[ CurrentChronology ]: #currentchronology

-A [ RunningChronology ] is a [ Chronology ] which must not have a property describing an ending group.
+A [ CurrentChronology ] is a [ Chronology ] which must not have a property describing an ending group.
-Instances of [ RunningChronology ] must not make use [ hasEnd ] or one of its subproperties.
+Instances of [ CurrentChronology ] must not make use [ hasEnd ] or one of its subproperties.
-Instances of [ RunningChronology ] must at least participate in a relation with the property [ hasBegin ] or one of its subproperties.
+Instances of [ CurrentChronology ] must at least participate in a relation with the property [ hasBegin ] or one of its subproperties.

-	ecpo:RunningChronology a owl:Class ;
+	ecpo:CurrentChronology a owl:Class ;
-		rdfs:label "running chronology"@en ;
+		rdfs:label "current chronology"@en ;
 		rdfs:label "Bestandsverlauf laufend"@de ;
 		rdfs:comment "A Chronology without an ending group."@en ;
 		owl:disjointWith ecpo:ClosedChronology ;